moiseevigor/moiseevigor.github.io/_posts/2026-05-05-geometry-of-seeing-maxwell-strata.md

 ## The four symmetries of the pendulum

-The symmetries live not in the plane but in the **pendulum** that Part 2 derived.
+The symmetries live not in the plane but in the **pendulum** that Part&nbsp;2 derived.
 Recall the reduction: the costate angle obeys

 $$\ddot\varphi + \sin\varphi = 0, \qquad E = \tfrac12\dot\varphi^2 - \cos\varphi,$$